 Students should register for 3 credits.
-This course meets in-person at the CSU Mountain Campus August 2-6 and requires an additional fee for room and board at the Mountain Campus facilities.
-Students are required to complete online readings and assignments before and after the week-long class.
+This course meets in-person at the CSU Mountain Campus July 31 through August 4 and requires an additional fee for room and board at the Mountain Campus facilities (billed to student accounts).
+Students are required to complete online readings and assignments before and after meeting at the Mountain Campus.

 Textbooks and Materials